 A) Salesperson Registration Application

 Individuals who wish to join the industry as a real estate salesperson (RES) must fulfil the prevailing registration criteria, which includes passing the Real Estate Salesperson examination, and approach a licensed estate agent (EA) to submit a RES registration application to CEA.
 Refer to Section B below for the registration criteria for RES.

 Note: RESs are not allowed to join more than one EA at a time.
-CEA will take approximately 2 to 3 weeks to approve an application from the date of receiving the application and all the required supporting documents.
+CEA will take approximately 2 to 3 weeks to approve an application, that meets all requirements, from the date of receiving the application and all the required supporting documents.
 Upon approval, CEA will send a notification to both the EA and the registering RES.

 B) Registration Criteria for Salespersons